RaulFD-creator/RaulFD-creator/README.md

 - **ShieldsLab webserver:** This webserver can be accessed at the [http://peptide.ucd.ie](http://peptide.ucd.ie) and contains the main Bioinformatics tools developed in the group.
 - **ShieldsLab website:** Not technically a webserver, but I also work on maintaining the group website, which can be accessed from [this link](https://shields-lab.github.io/shieldslab/).

+## Science communication

+Though my professional focus is on AI development, I also find scientific communication and teaching fascinating.
+Here are some of the projects related to that aspect of my work.

+- **VII SECUAH Congress:** Workshop titled "Aprendizaje profundo en biomedicina" - Deep Learning on Biomedicine.
+I've taught a cohort of biosciences students (undergrad and graduate) about artificial intelligence, machine learning, and deep learning techniques and how to apply them to biomedical research.
+The workshop lasted 4 h and finished with a guided practical example where every student was able to build their own deep convolutional neural network for diagnosing skin lessions as either bening or cancerous.
+Materials can be found in this [Github Repository](https://github.com/RaulFD-creator/SECUAH).
+- **IX SECUAH Congress:** Workshop titled "Modelos que aprenden el lenguaje de las moléculas" - Models that learn the language of molecules.
+I've taught a cohort of biosciences students (undergrad and graduate) about artificial intelligence, particularly language models, and their main applications in biomedical and biochemical research.
+The workshop lasted 4 h and finished with a guided practical example where every student was able to re-train MolFormer-XL to build their own small molecule toxicity predictive model.
+Materials can be found in this [Github Repository](https://github.com/RaulFD-creator/SECUAH).